hunterlong/marketprice/README.md

 48          |       5         |        3       | 63,000    | 3,024,000  |  90,720,000

 # More Examples
+Some examples are not yet implemented on the current version.
 ```
 uint256 weiAmount = (price.USD(0) * 450)       // $4.50 worth of ETH